codekendo/aboutme/aboutme.md

 ---

-Then college hit I had to do something with my life other than what I was already good at and something I wanted dive deeper into.
-I wanted to explore the mind and body with psychology and a minor in human physilogy.
-At same time I kept up with development and software.
-A friend reach out and wanted to start a club called flying samartians at SDSU and wanted organize it with a website, emails, SEO and calendar events.
-I reached back out and help start the vision online vision of SDSU Flying Samartians.
+After earning my B.A. in Psychology with a minor in Human Physiology from San Diego State University.
+A friend presented me with an exciting opportunity to help establish an online presence for the SDSU Flying Samaritans, a group of student-nurses and pre-med doctors crossing the border to provide medical services to a high health risk population.
+Eager to make a difference, I collaborated with him to develop a comprehensive digital platform and presence.

 ---

 ## Education

-After I gradated I wondered how I was going to apply my passions and skills.
 I enrolled and applied for teacher creditenal program.
 Not soon afterwards I was not cut out for it.

 ---

 ## After Education - Certification

-I still had a passion for helping and reaching out to people.
+I still had a passion for mission driven work.
-I went back to school started with what I was already good at but formalized it.
+I went back to school started  at but formalized it.

 ---
 ## Trilogy/2u/edx